Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If your child has symptoms of stroke, call 911 or your local emergency number.

-Diagnosis begins with asking questions about your child's current symptoms and medical history.
+Diagnosis begins with a review of your child's current symptoms and health history.
 The health care provider will ask about injuries, infection, problems with growth and development, and about family history of bleeding problems.
 The health care provider will examine your child.
 He or she will look for any signs of weakness, numbness, or other signs of stroke.
 Several tests may be done to help make the diagnosis:

 Blood tests.
-Blood is tested for signs of infection and blood clotting abnormalities.
+Blood is tested for signs of infection, sickle cell disease, inflammation of blood vessels, and blood clotting abnormalities.

 Lumbar puncture.
 Fluid surrounding the brain and spinal cord (cerebrospinal fluid) may be checked for blood or signs of infection.